osygroup/kubernetes_logging/README.md

 ### Use Ingress to make Kibana accessible publicly

 ## Install Fluentd:
 I made some modifications to the official Fluentd helm chart to enable filtering of logs with a time range in Kibana and also to enable the creation of daily indices (like in ELK on VMs) so that you can delete old logs (indices) based on age.

+NOTE: For k8s clusters of 1.25+, I changed "podSecurityPolicy: enabled" to "true" from "false" in the values.yaml file.
+This is because "PodSecurityPolicy - policy/v1beta1" resource was removed from 1.25 upwards.

 cd back to the kubernetes_logging directory and install the Fluentd helm chart: